CHAPTER 9

 (d)

-It is unlawful for any person to threaten violence, reprisal or any other injurious act to any police officer, fireman, City employee or other public official who is engaged in the performance of his official duties, or to make such a threat by reason of such officer's performance or attempted performance of his official duties.
+It is unlawful for any person to threaten violence, reprisal or any other injurious act to any police officer, fire personnel, City employee or other public official who is engaged in the performance of such person's official duties, or to make such a threat by reason of such officer's performance or attempted performance of such person's official duties.

 Section 9-5-5.
 Resisting Arrest--Escaping Custody--Rescuing Prisoner.